Bentonville, Arkansas

 Bentonville is a city in and the county seat of Benton County, Arkansas, United States.
 The city is centrally located in the county with Rogers adjacent to the east.
 The city proper had a population of 54,164 at the 2020 census, making it the ninth-most populous city in Arkansas.
 It is one of the four main cities in the three-county Northwest Arkansas metropolitan area, with 546,725 residents in 2020.

-The city is the birthplace and headquarters of Walmart, the world's largest retailer.
-Bentonville is considered to be one of the fastest-growing cities in the state.
+The original store of Sam Walton, who later founded Walmart, the world's largest retailer, can be found in Bentonville, along with the retailer's headquarters and 350-acre home office.
+Bentonville is one of the fastest-growing cities in the state.